Trauma Recovery and EMDR Therapy

 One option is Eye Movement and Desensitization Reprocessing – EMDR:

 Studies have shown EMDR to be a more efficient form of treatment for PTSD than talk therapies or CBT.
 Research has also shown it to be effective with anxiety, phobias, panic attacks, substance abuse, and complicated grief.
-It’s also now being used to address gender dysphoria or trauma related to gender transition related experiences.
+It’s also now being used to address gender dysphoria or trauma related to gender transition-related experiences.
 EMDR is a powerful tool for recovery.
+It’s also true that bilateral stimulation was not invented by Dr. Shapiro.
+African and Indigenous peoples, as well as other peoples around the world, have been using these healing practices forever.

 The therapist you choose may also have other trauma recovery methods to offer as well.